tongchf/gmRAD/README.md

 # Notes

-1. gmRAD version 1.0 works with bwa v0.7.5a and samtools (bcftools) v1.4.1
+1. Version 1.0 works with bwa v0.7.5a and samtools (bcftools) v1.4.1
-2. gmRAD version 1.1 works with bwa from v0.7.5a to 0.7.17 and samtools (bcftools) from v1.4.1 to 1.9
+2. Version 1.1 works with bwa from v0.7.5a to 0.7.17 and samtools (bcftools) from v1.4.1 to 1.9
+3. Version 1.2 provides parameter 'ALLELDP' for setting the coverage depth of an allele at heterzygous SNPs.